pgleghorn/DockerSites/README.md

 # VagrantSites
-Vagrant script to perform a fully unattended installation of Oracle WebCenter Sites including OS, application server, DB, Sites and patches.
+This repo provides two methods (Vagrant and Docker) to perform a fully unattended installation of Oracle WebCenter Sites including OS, application server, DB, Sites and patches.

-This Vagrantfile gives an Oracle WebCenter Sites 11.1.1.8.0 patch 11 single server development installation with cas, AviSports sample site, and support tools 4.3.
-It uses tomcat 7 and hsqldb 1.8, on centos 6.6.
-This uses a virtualbox provider, and shell provisioner script to do the installation work.
+Both methods produce an Oracle WebCenter Sites 11.1.1.8.0 patch 11 single server development installation with cas, AviSports sample site, and optionally support tools 4.3.
+It uses java 1.8, tomcat 7 and hsqldb 1.8, on centos 6.6.

+The Vagrant method uses a virtualbox provider, and shell provisioner scripts to do the installation work.
+The Docker method uses exactly the same underlying scripts to perform the installation.

-*This Vagrantfile is not an official Oracle product, and the stack it produces is not supported (centos, hsqldb).*
+*These scripts are not an official Oracle product, and the stack they produce is not supported (centos, hsqldb).*

-### Usage:
+### Usage - Vagrant:

 1. Install vagrant
 2. Create a directory to store the installation kits, eg /home/phil/Documents/kits